 Providing at least 12 weeks of paid family leave has a range of benefits for new parents and their children.
-Children whose mothers do not return to work full time in the first 12 weeks after their birth are more likely to receive medical checkups and critical vaccinations.
-Mothers who take at least 12 weeks of leave are also more likely to breastfeed, which has lasting health benefits for both mothers and babies.
-Fathers who take longer leaves experience greater engagement in their children's lives; greater paternal engagement has cognitive and developmental advantages for children.
-For new birth mothers, having less than 12 weeks of family leave is associated with increased symptoms of postpartum depression.
-Providing 12 weeks of leave to new parents is also critical due to the severe shortage of accessible, quality child care for newborn infants.
-The duration of paid leave is equally important for those providing care to a loved one recovering from a serious illness or a major medical procedure.
-For example, in a 2021 survey conducted by the American Cancer Society, a substantial majority of cancer patients reported missing more than four weeks of work due to their illness.
-As discussed in greater detail below, guaranteeing at least 12 weeks of paid leave helps ensure that family caregivers for loved ones with serious health issues like cancer can remain in the workforce, reducing employee turnover costs.
+Children whose mothers do not return to work full time in the first 12 weeks after their birth are more likely to receive medical checkups and critical vaccinations.4 Mothers who take at least 12 weeks of leave are also more likely to breastfeed, which has lasting health benefits for both mothers and babies.5 Fathers who take longer leaves experience greater engagement in their children's lives;6 greater paternal engagement has cognitive and developmental advantages for children.7 For new birth mothers, having less than 12 weeks of family leave is associated with increased symptoms of postpartum depression.8 Providing 12 weeks of leave to new parents is also critical due to the severe shortage of accessible, quality child care for newborn infants.9 The duration of paid leave is equally important for those providing care to a loved one recovering from a serious illness or a major medical procedure.
+For example, in a 2021 survey conducted by the American Cancer Society, a substantial majority of cancer patients reported missing more than four weeks of work due to their illness.10 As discussed in greater detail below, guaranteeing at least 12 weeks of paid leave helps ensure that family caregivers for loved ones with serious health issues like cancer can remain in the workforce, reducing employee turnover costs.
 Finally, for all types of paid family and medical leave, it is important to allow employees to take the leave on an intermittent basis if needed, rather than all at once.
-Examples of localities that provide 12 weeks of paid parental or family leave: Louisville, KY; Durham, NC; Pitkin County, CO; Dubuque, IA; Albuquerque, NM; Gainesville, FL 2.
-Consider providing paid leave for additional FMLA purposes-including family caregiving, a worker's own serious medical condition, and needs related to the military deployment of a loved one-in addition to parental leave.
+2. Consider providing paid leave for additional purposes-including family caregiving, a worker's own serious medical condition, needs related to the military deployment of a loved one, and needs related to domestic and sexual violence-in addition to parental leave.
 Providing paid parental leave is absolutely critical, allowing new birth, adoptive, or foster parents time to recover from childbirth and bond with their new children without sacrificing their economic security.
 However, it is equally important to extend coverage beyond new parents to include those with other family caregiving responsibilities and medical needs.
+Family Caregiving: According to a 2018 report by the AARP, "trends suggest that an increasing share of family caregivers will be in the labor force in the future, facing the dual demands of employment and caregiving responsibilities for aging relatives."11 Workers may also need paid leave to care for a spouse, an adult child with a serious illness, or other loved ones.